nick-suess-skipify/skipify-sdk-test-app/README.md

 The project contains the following scripts:

 - `dev` - starts dev server
-- `build` - generates the bundles
+- `build:[environment]` - generates the bundles, environment can be development | staging | production

-Bundles are generated inside the dist folder
+Bundles get generated inside the dist folder

 ## Developing